citrojochanan/PYTHON_DATA_PROJECT/README.md

 ### Insights
 - Python, SQL and Tableau are the most optimal empirically.
 - Programming technologies and analyst tools are more optimal than other technology types.

+# What I Learned
+Throughout this project, I uncovered key patterns in the data job market and gained significant understanding in using python for data analysis and visualisation.
+This includes the following:

+- **Python Libraries**: Through engaging with data at a deeper level than ever, I learnt how to use key libraries and tools such as Pandas to perform data operations more efficiently.
+I learnt that data cleaning is crucial before any significant insights can be extracted.
+- **Skill Demand and Market Trends**: There is a clear correlation between salary and demand for data job skills.
+Advanced and specialized skills such as Python and Oracle often lead to higher salaries.
+- **Data Analysis**: I learnt how to handle inconsistent data and key considerations in data cleaning and visualisation.
+I learnt that knowing what to visualise rather than just how to visualise can be key to generating the best insights.

+# Conclusion
+This data analysis project has highlighted critical skills and trends that are prevalent in the job market and can be used as a guide for aspiring data analysts for what opportunities they should look for first.
+Continuous adaptation on job skills are needed as skill demand changes in this field over time.